Liposuction is a body-sculpting procedure that removes resistant fat. The procedure can be performed on nearly every area of the body.

-This Involves removal of excess subcutaneous fat through a narrow hollow tube, known as a cannula.
+Involves removal of excess subcutaneous fat through a very narrow hollow tube, known as a cannula.
 With each pass of the cannula, fat is removed leaving behind a ‘tunnel’.
-The intervening connective tissue and blood vessels are left intact, resembling three dimensional lattice.
-As the overlying skin is no longer supported by fat, it flattens to produce a slimmer contour.
+The intervening connective tissue and blood vessels are left intact, resembling 3-dimensional lattice.
+As the overlying skin is no longer supported by the fat, it flattens to produce the slimmer contour.

-Our Consultants perform both tumescent power-assisted (MicroAire) liposuction and water-jet assisted (Body-Jet®) liposuction.
-With tumescent liposuction, saline solution containing local anaesthetic and adrenaline, is first injected into the fat.
-This serves to soften the fat whilst the adrenaline constricts small blood vessels, minimising bleeding and bruising.
-With water-jet assisted liposuction, the fat is loosened by a jet of fluid (similar to tumescent liposuction fluid) emitted from the end of the cannula.
+Mr Karri performs both tumescent power-assisted (Microaire) liposuction and water-assisted (Bodyjet) liposuction.
+With tumescent liposuction, saline solution containing local anaesthetic and adrenaline is first injected into the fat.
+This serves to soften the fat and the adrenaline minimises bleeding and bruising by constricting small blood vessels.
+With water-assisted liposuction, the fat is loosened by a jet of fluid (similar to tumescent liposuction fluid) emitted from the end of the cannula.
 This allows for less bruising and better real-time evaluation of the treated area.

-Our Consultants have extensive experience with both techniques and will advise which is best for you.
+Mr Karri has extensive experience with both techniques and will advise which one is best for you.

-Fat removed with water-jet assisted liposuction, is far less traumatised compared with fat removed via other techniques.
-It is ideal for fat grafting, transferring to other areas of the body.
-The face and breasts are two areas that are commonly augmented with fat.
+Fat removed with water-assisted liposuction is far less traumatised compared with other techniques, and is ideally suited for transfer to other areas of the body.
+The face and breasts are two areas that Mr Karri commonly augments with fat.

-After liposuction, a compression garment will be required to be worn.
-This helps minimise swelling and facilitate skin tightening.
-It is important the compression garment is worn as instructed to ensure the skin over the liposuctioned area, adheres tightly and smoothly.
+After liposuction, you will be required to wear a compression garment which helps minimise swelling and facilitate skin tightening.
+It is important the compression garment is worn as instructed to ensure the skin over the liposuctioned area adheres tightly and smoothly.
 Two or three days after surgery, you will be able to shower.

 Some swelling and bruising is expected but resolves over a number of days.
 The final result will not be apparent until a number of weeks have passed.

-Prior to surgery, our team will give you detailed aftercare instructions.
+Prior to surgery, Mr Karri and his team will give you detailed aftercare instructions.
 This will include how to care for the incisions, pain relief and when you may resume normal activity.

-Water-jet assisted liposuction (WAL) is an innovative new technology that uses the power of water to dislodge and remove fat cells from the body.
+Water-assisted liposuction (WAL) is an innovative new technology that uses the power of water to dislodge and remove fat cells from the body.
 Removal of the fat cells is permanent, resulting in an improved contour.
-Water-jet assisted liposuction is far more gentle than traditional liposuction techniques, as there is minimal trauma to the tissue supporting the fat.
-This included blood vessels, nerves and connective tissue.
-As there is less trauma to supporting tissue, patients benefit from less bruising, swelling and a quicker recovery.
+Water-assisted liposuction is far more gentle than the traditional liposuction techniques, as there is minimal trauma to the tissue supporting the fat, such as blood vessels, nerves and connective tissue septae.
+As there is less trauma to supporting tissue, patients can benefit from less bruising, swelling and quicker recovery.

-One of the great features of WAL, is that the jet of water contains local anaesthetic.
+One of the great features of WAL is that the jet of water contains local anaesthetic.
 This allows a treated area to be made numb and fat removed simultaneously.
-Unlike tumescent liposuction, the treated area does not require a large volume of anaesthetic solution.
-This means there is less swelling and the area can be accurately contoured.
+The treated area does not require infiltration with a large volume of anaesthetic solution as in tumescent liposuction.
+This means there is less swelling and Mr Karri accurately contour an area.